Arnou-van-Elk/SlowFastLocalisation18/README.md

-# SlowFastLocalisation18
+# Slow and Fast ResNet34 auditory streams for sound localisation
- Slow Fast auditory stream model for sound localisation in ResNet18
+ Slow and Fast auditory stream models for sound localisation in ResNet34